GOOD FOR THE PLANET IS GOOD FOR BUSINESS

 We’re actively innovating to make 100% recyclable, reusable or compostable packaging and reduce our landfill intensity by 20% by 2025.
 In Europe, we have the ambitious goal of creating a fully circular Heinz Tomato Ketchup bottle by 2025.

-WATER USE & CONSERVATION
+WATER USE AND CONSERVATION

 Water is everything at Kraft Heinz, so we’re developing smarter systems that protect, conserve and optimize with the goal of reducing water use intensity by 15% across our manufacturing facilities and 20% in high-risk watershed areas by 2025.